 Additionally, individuals with a tight Achilles tendon are more susceptible to plantar fascia injury as the foot is less flexible.
 Individuals who are overweight are also at an increased risk as there is constant more weight and pressure placed on the feet.

 The primary symptom of plantar fasciitis is pain, which can affect any area underneath the heel but is most common a few centimeters forward from the heel.
 Usually, just one foot is affected, although approximately 1 in 3 cases involves symptoms in both feet.

 The pain typically presents gradually and may be described as tender at first but can worsen over time.
 It is usually most severe when weight is placed on the foot after long periods of rest, such as in the morning when an individual first gets out of bed.
 Often, the pain can improve slightly throughout the day with gentle exercise, but extended or high-impact exercise can worsen symptoms.

 Some individuals may develop an altered gait as a result of the pain in the heel, which may cause them to limp slightly to reduce the pain during movement.

 A diagnosis of plantar fasciitis can usually be made based upon the reported symptoms of the patient and a simple physical examination.
 Possible causes of the condition should be discussed, as well as any previous or current medical condition that may have an impact on the treatment plan for the condition.

 However, further diagnostic tests may be needed in some circumstances to rule out other health conditions that may be responsible for causing the heel pain.
 Markers that suggest the cause of the pain is not related to inflammation of the plantar fascia and warrant further investigation include:

-- Numbness or tingling sensation – possible sign of peripheral neuropathy
+- Numbness or a tingling sensation – a possible sign of peripheral neuropathy

 - Fever – possible signs of infection of the bone

-- Stiffness and swelling – possible sign of arthritis
+- Stiffness and swelling – a possible sign of arthritis